Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 As noted above, the service will have an inbound or outbound event defined, and interactions with the service are generally performed by publishing to that event or handling it (for _inbound_ or _outbound_ events).
-All of the defined to use the _structured messages_ as defined by the [Camel Component](../camelComponent/README.md#structured-headers-and-messages).
+All are constructed to use _structured messages_ as defined by the [Camel Component](../camelComponent/README.md#structured-headers-and-messages).
 Consequently, messages sent to/from the service should be in this format.
 Specifically, such messages contain two (2) properties: `header` and `message`, where the `header` property contains the Camel headers, and the `message` property contains Camel message.
 The associated Vantiq _schema_ is defined via the `com.vantiq.extsrc.camelconn.camelConnector` assembly imported as described above.
 This imported assembly is a prerequisite for the other Vantiq Camel assemblies.

-**Note**: Some Vantiq Camel assemblies (specifically those that work with systems with limited messaging capabilities), the Vantiq Component will structure output messages with a single property (`stringVal` or `byteVal`) containing the message content.
+**Note**: Some of these Vantiq Camel assemblies (specifically those that work with systems with limited messaging capabilities), the Vantiq Component will construct output messages (the `message` property) with a single property (`stringVal` or `byteVal`) containing the message content.
 This allows Vantiq applications to interact in a Vantiq application native manner.
 Users of these systems will need to be aware of this _impendance mismatch_ and respond accordingly.